iqra-1/python-ocr-project/README.md

 ```
 This is a sample text extracted from the image.
 ```
+### Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### How to Use This README